 While at the Zoo:

-- Use this pre-visit information shee and undertake suggested activity onsite at the Zoot: Zoos and Conservation pre-visit information sheet (200.53 KB)
+- Use this pre-visit information sheet and undertake suggested activity onsite at the Zoot: false

 - Make a list of all the different types of people working in the Zoo.
 Ask staff for their job titles and put these people into groups depending on their role.